Kia ora koutou, greetings all E tū members

 Making change in 2023

 It will be another big year for E tū.
 We will be negotiating the first Fair Pay Agreements for some of our lowest paid members.
-We will keep building on our Just Transition work to ensure that workers don’t bear the full brunt of changes in our industries.
+We will keep building on our Just Transition work to ensure that workers don’t bear the full brunt of changes in our industries that are beyond their control.
 We will campaign to elect a worker-friendly Government in the General Election in October, to lock in the policy gains we’ve already had, and fight for even more improvements.

 And of course, we’ll be working with each and every E tū member to win the best pay and conditions we can, as well as provide support and representation whenever it is needed.